kevgo/run-that-app/README.md

 > Minimalistic cross-platform application runner

-_Run-that-app_ executes CLI applications on Linux, Windows, macOS, and BSD without the need to install them first.
-Installation across different operating systems is a complex and nuanced problem.
-Run-that-app removes this problem.
+_Run-that-app_ executes native CLI applications on Linux, Windows, macOS, and BSD without the need to install them first.
+Installation across all possible operating systems is a complex and nuanced problem without a good solution.
+Run-that-app bypasses this problem.

-Run-that-app is standalone, minimalistic, and completely non-invasive.
-No magic, no environment or configuration changes, no environment variables to set, no application shims or stubs, no shell integrations or other trickery, no dependencies, no plugins, no application repository, no Docker, no emulation, no WASM.
-All you do is call a single stand-alone binary.
+Run-that-app is minimalistic and completely non-invasive.
+It ships as a single stand-alone binary.
+Run-that-app uses no magic, no configuration changes, no environment variables, no application shims or stubs, no shell integrations, no dependencies, no plugins, no need to package applications to install in a special way, no application repository, no Docker, no emulation, no WASM.
 Applications download in 1-2 seconds, and store very little (just the executables) on your hard drive.
 The installation doesn't require _sudo_.
 Applications execute at 100% native speed.

 ### quickstart